JaviCoronas/challenge/README.md

 ## Introduction

-The project has been developed to pass the technical test presented.
+The project has been developed for technical testing.
 It consists of 3 microservices that communicate with each other.
-The aim is to create a small subscription management structure and to demonstrate some of the knowledge of microservices distributed architectures.
+The aim is to create a small subscription management structure and to demonstrate some of the knowledge of distributed microservice architectures.

 The whole project was created with Node version 12 and Express as Framework.
 I have chosen Express because it is the most established framework on the market for creating faster server-side web applications.

-TypeScript was chosen as the language of choice because using a modern, typed language such as TypeScript enhances the development experience.
+TypeScript was chosen as the language in order to use a modern and typed language which improves the development experience.

 ## Requirements